Marcel Skibba and Andreas Caminada

 Why go?
 Schloss Schauenstein could have been plucked from the pages of a storybook.
-Housed in a remote castle perching atop a mountain in Fürstenau – the smallest town in the world – it’s the Swiss Alps at its most atmospheric.
+Housed in a remote castle perching atop a mountain in Fürstenau – the smallest town in the world – it encapsulates the Swiss Alps at their most atmospheric.
 Opened in 2003, the oak-panelled restaurant also hides nine charming boutique bedrooms, while its romantic locale and fine-tuned menu makes it a destination-dining experience worth making a trip for.

 Who’s behind it?
 Local boy Andreas Caminada, who fell in love with fine dining after visiting Jardin des Sens at the age of 20.
-His restaurant empire includes Igniv, which has outposts in St Moritz and Bad Ragaz and casual Remisa near Schloss Schauenstein.
-He also heads up a chef foundation to foster new talent and publishes a biannual bookazine, Caminada Documenta, where he discusses his culinary inspiration.
+His restaurant empire includes Igniv, which has outposts in St Moritz, Bad Ragaz, Zurich and Bangkok; casual Remisa near Schloss Schauenstein; Casa Caminada, featuring an all-day restaurant and guestrooms; and Oz, a vegetarian fine dining restaurant he opened in June 2021 in Fürstenau.
+He also heads up a chef foundation to foster new talent (Fundaziun Uccelin) and publishes a biannual bookazine, Caminada Documenta, where he discusses his culinary inspiration.
+The other pair of creative hands in the Schloss Schauenstein kitchen belongs to head chef Marcel Skibba, a trusted protégé of Caminada.

-The dining experience: An enveloping, evocative dining room and friendly service gives way to a menu of exciting incarnations of modern Swiss cooking.
+The dining experience: An enveloping, evocative dining room and friendly service give way to a menu of exciting incarnations of modern Swiss cooking.
 Ranging from characteristic preparations with a single ingredient to a mélange of intricate, surprising flavours and nuanced presentation, it epitomises Swiss precision.
-The menu enriches the senses, with dishes like beef tartare with dill, smoked horseradish and beetroot and smoked trout with variations of carrot.
+The menu enriches the senses, with dishes like trout with kohlrabi and dill, deer cooked with wine and yogurt, and beautiful beef served with local flowers.